 Different people seek sedation dentistry for different reasons.
 Many people look into sedation dentistry because they experience anxiety when they visit the dental office, which can keep them from enjoying their oral health.
 An oral sedative will relax you before your appointment so you can remain comfortable throughout your procedure.
 Anxiety is not the only reason your dentist might prescribe an oral sedative, however.
 If you have trouble getting to your dentist because of your busy schedule, you might be interested in undergoing multiple procedures at once.
 An oral sedative can help you stay comfortable and relaxed, even when taking on more than one treatment in a sitting.

-If you have always thought your smile could be better looking, it might be time to look into cosmetic dentistry near Kendall.
+If you have always thought your smile could be better looking, it might be time to look into cosmetic dental options in Miami.
 A smile makeover might involve multiple treatments including tooth whitening, braces, or veneers.
 This can leave you with whiter, more organized teeth that help to improve your confidence and encourage you to show off your smile.
 Take a look ahead to find out if you could benefit from a smile makeover .

 You want whiter teeth.

 A smile makeover is designed to help you enjoy your smile in a way that you haven’t before, and teeth whitening treatment can help you do exactly that.
 Teeth whitening is a common element of a smile makeover, and it can have a significant impact on your smile.
 There are also a few different ways you can whiten your teeth: you can use whitening toothpaste, at-home whitening trays, or see your dentist for professional teeth whitening treatment.
 If you want the best and safest results possible, it is a good idea to meet with your dentist and have your teeth whitened in the office.